 Your application should reflect what you believe to be the key elements of the role.
 You needn’t exhaustively cover every single topic they have raised – indeed, by cutting to the chase in your application, you may convince them that you know what the job is actually about.
 That could be a good start.

-Make a booking HERE for online Interview Training and Mock Interviews.
+Make a booking HERE for CV Preparation, Application Form Writing, Interview Training and Mock Interviews.

 Featured image courtesy of Pixabay.